elementary2022/1A/2023W04/01-27/English/README.md

 - Lion: Good morning, Danny
-- Danny: Hello/Good morning, Lion
-- Lion: Nice to meet you
+- Danny: Hello/Good morning, Lion, nice to meet you
 - Danny: This is my father, this is mother, this is my grandmother, this is my brother.
-I also have two aunts, two cousins are tall, two cousins are short, they are all cute, Do you like apples?
+I also have two aunts, two uncles, four cousions. two cousins are tall, two cousins are short, they are all cute, Do you like apples?
 - Lion: Yes, please
 - Danny: How many apples do you want?
-- Lion: Just one, please
+- Lion: one, please
 - Danny: Here you are
 - Lion: Thank you
 - Danny: Mom, What do you like?
 - MOTHER: I like oranges
-- Danny: Let's play, touch your face
+- Danny: Let's play, touch your face, touch your nose, touch your mouth, touch your eyes, touch your arms, touch your foot
 - Lion: